OML-NPA/Open-Machine-Learning-Software/README.md

       - High number of built-in functions
       - Support of neural networks and custom functions written in different languages
 3. High processing speed
-      - Intrinsic advantage of Julia
+      - Intrinsic advantage of Julia programming language